The MUI is an electric racing aircraft developed for Air Race E.

-The aircraft utilises a forward swept wing to improve aerodynamic efficiency and manouverability, an inverted tail-plane is used to reduce frontal area.
-Two motors drive a contra-rotating propeller in a coaxial arrangement.
-Too further improve top speed and aerodynamics the aircraft uses a smaller prop.
+It uses forward swept wings to improve aerodynamic efficiency and manoeuvrability with an inverted tail-plane to reduce frontal area.
+Two motors drive two small contra-rotating propellers in a coaxial arrangement.

-The aircraft is limited to an airspeed of 285 knots / 320 mph.
+The proposed composite airframe is able to tolerate loads between +6G and -3.65G with an airspeed limited to 285 knots / 320 mph.

 TeamNL wanted a conventional design for the Air Race E Series, which follows the regulations and focuses on optimal aerodynamics using CFD analysis.